SMC certificate expiration on July 04, 2022, update your SMC !

 - Choose the authentication type in the next step.

 - Select your topology peers in the next step.
-You can only select connected or offline firewalls, and in at least version 3.3.
+You can only select connected or offline firewalls.
 To ensure optimal performance, you can select up to 50 peers by default.
-The environment variable FWADMIN_VPN_MESH_ROUTE_BASED_MAX_PEERS makes it possible to configure this limit, which applies only to route-based mesh VPN topologies.
+The environment variable FWADMIN_VPN_MESH_ROUTE_BASED_MAX_PEERS makes it possible to configure this limit.
+This limitation is valid only for mesh VPN topologies.

 - In the next step, double-click on the line of a firewall to open the Peers and VTI window: